2001 Atlantic hurricane season: Tropical Depression Nine

-A tropical depression formed from a tropical wave in the Caribbean on September 19, north-northwest of San Andres Island.
-It attained a maximum strength of 35 mi/h, and made landfall near Puerto Cabezas on September 20.
+A tropical wave emerged into the Atlantic from the west coast of Africa on September 11.
+The wave reached the Caribbean on September 16 and began organizing and acquiring convection a few days later.
+Tropical Depression Nine developed on September 19 approximately 60 mi (95 km) north-northwest of Colombia's San Andres Island.
+The cyclone peaked with winds of 35 mph (55 km/h) and a minimum pressure of 1005 mbar, and made landfall near Puerto Cabezas, Nicaragua, on September 20.
 After losing its closed circulation over land, it reformed into Hurricane Juliette in the East Pacific.

+Nicaragua observed precipitation up to 1.8 in in Bluefields, while mountainous areas were estimated to have experienced 5.9 in rain.
 In El Salvador, heavy rains from the depression helped alleviate drought conditions; however, flooding also inundated 200 homes in San Salvador along the Acelhuate River.
 Fifteen farms were inundated by flooding, five of which were destroyed.
 Seventy people evacuated to shelters set up after the storm by the local Red Cross and armed forces.
 Military crews were quickly deployed to help clean up the damages on September 22.

 Hurricane Humberto

-After Hurricane Gabrielle moved across the western Atlantic Ocean, a trough extended southwestward from the storm, which interacted with an upper-level low on September 18.
-This generated a surface low the following day, which developed into Tropical Depression Ten on September 21 about halfway between Puerto Rico and Bermuda.
+After Gabrielle moved across the western Atlantic, a trough extended southwestward from the storm, which interacted with an upper-level low on September 18.
+This generated a surface low the following day, which developed into a tropical depression on September 21 about halfway between Puerto Rico and Bermuda.
 A day later it strengthened into Tropical Storm Humberto.
 Moving around the subtropical ridge, its track became more northerly as Humberto intensified further.
-After developing an eye feature, Humberto attained hurricane status on September 23 about 175 mi west-southwest of Bermuda.
-While making its closest approach go the island, Bermuda recorded wind gusts of 43 mph and light rainfall reaching 1.69 in.
-After passing the island, Humberto intensified to Category 2 strength on September 24, but weakened due to an increase in wind shear, falling to minimal hurricane intensity.
-Accelerating to the northeast, the hurricane became aligned with the wind shear as it slowed slightly.
-Humberto restrengthened on September 26, reaching peak winds of 105 mph, while located about 200 mi south-southeast of Sable Island, off the coast of Nova Scotia.
+After developing an eye feature, Humberto attained hurricane status on September 23.
+After passing Bermuda that day, Humberto briefly became a Category 2 hurricane on September 24, but weakened due to an increase in wind shear, falling to minimal hurricane intensity.
+Accelerating northeastward, the hurricane became aligned with the wind shear as it slowed slightly.
+Humberto restrengthened on September 26, reaching peak winds of 105 mph (165 km/h) and a minimum pressure of 970 mi.
 Cooler waters and stronger wind shear caused Humberto to weaken again, as the convection became asymmetrical.
-On September 27, Humberto degenerated into an open trough over the northern Atlantic Ocean.
+On September 27, Humberto degenerated into an open trough about 560 mi southeast of Newfoundland.

 There were three major aircraft flights into the hurricane over a three-day period which, according to NASA, "were the most comprehensive measurements of the structure of the hurricane ever recorded."
 The flights were designed to obtain data for better hurricane forecasting.
+Some higher surf was recorded along the New Jersey coastline.
+In September 2001, two men sought to break the record for sailing the quickest time from New York City to Melbourne, Australia; Humberto disrupted their early path slightly, but they ultimately broke the record by 28 hours.
+While making its closest approach to Bermuda, the island recorded wind gusts of 43 mph and light rainfall reaching 1.69 in.